armytag/langs/qathebo/notes.md

 - Distinguish neutral and counterexpectational "still"
 - Interconnection between aspect and phasal polarity

-## Questions

-1. **COVERAGE**: Is an item involved in the expression of more than one phasal polarity concept, or are phasal polarity concepts encoded by constructions that each have separate items?
-1. **PRAGMATICITY**: Are there formal differences between the expression of neutral and counterfactual phasal polarity scenarios?
-Which interpretation occurs more frequently in the respective Fula variety?
-1. **WORDHOOD**: What is the wordhood status (free vs. bound morphemes) of the phasal polarity items?
-Are adverbial phrases or verbal constructions involved in signalling phasal polarity meanings?
-1. **EXPRESSIBILITY**: Are there specialized items/constructions for the expression of phasal polarity concepts ALREADY , STILL, NOT YET, NO LONGER?
-What is the functional spectrum of the items/constructions?
-Are phasal polarity meanings salient or central to their function, or are they rather context-induced interpretations?
-1. **PARADIGMATICITY**: Is it possible to state paradigmatic complementarity with corresponding expression pairs for ALREADY- NOT YET and STILL -NO LONGER?
-What is the categorical status of the phasal polarity items?
-To what extent are phasal polarity items combinable with paradigms of the domains of Tense, Aspect and Mood (TAM)?

 ## Fula PhP

 - *STILL* has a continuative meaning, and *ALREADY* has an inchoative meaning, both overlap with aspectual functions.